Skip to main content

 We seek to expand our business, including our Social Innovation Business, in overseas markets as part of our business strategy.
 Through such overseas expansion, we aim to increase our revenues, reduce our costs and improve profitability.
 In many of these markets, we face barriers in the form of long-standing relationships between our potential customers and their local suppliers.
 In addition, various factors in foreign countries where we operate may adversely affect our overseas business activities.
 These factors include:

-Because of these factors, there can be no assurance that we will be able to achieve all or any of the initial aims of our overseas growth strategy.
+Because of these factors, there can be no assurance that we will be able to achieve the aims of our overseas growth strategy.
 This may adversely affect our business growth prospects and results of operations.

 We depend in part on proprietary technology and our ability to obtain patents, licenses, trademarks and other forms of intellectual property rights covering our products, product design and manufacturing processes in Japan and other countries.
 The fact that we hold such intellectual property rights does not ensure that they will provide a competitive advantage to us.
 Various parties may challenge, invalidate or circumvent our patents, trademarks and other intellectual property rights.
 There can be no assurance that claims allowed on any future patents will be sufficiently broad to protect our technology.
 Effective patent, copyright and trade secret protection may be unavailable or limited in some of the markets in which we operate, and our trade secrets may be vulnerable to disclosure or misappropriation by employees, contractors and other persons.